ENACT – Pathway

 This is the first step of any energy saving project, and crucial to identify energy consumption hotspots and inefficiencies in the building.
 This will help to understand how much energy your business uses, bad actors in your process and actions that need to take to save energy, and their estimated cost and impact.

-Regulatory requirements
+Regulatory requirements:

-Why do you need an Energy Audit?
+Why you need an Energy Audit?

 Quick links: